 11am-1pm , The Hall, entry via no 17 Old Ford Road

-A 2-hour workshop for cyclists to understand how to protect yourself from injury, aches and pains.
+A 2-hour workshop where cyclists learnt how to protect themselves from injury, aches and pains.
 Suitable for all levels.

 Bike Security and Maintenance